defx/dynamo/README.md

 ## \[x-\*\] attributes

-Attributes prefixed with an "x-" tell Dynamo about the parts of your HTML that you want to update and/or react to, and there are only 4 such attributes.
+Attributes prefixed with an "x-" tell Dynamo about the parts of the DOM tree that need to be updated and/or react to, and there are only 4 such attributes.

 ### x-node